A person thinking, sat on the sofa.

 Methylphenidate is dangerous to take with cocaine, ecstasy or amfetamines.
 This is because they are all stimulants and may together put too much pressure on your heart and the blood vessels in your brain.

-Methylphenidate can interact with some other medicines and drugs.
+Methylphenidate does not mix well with some other medicines and herbal remedies.

 Do not take methylphenidate if you are taking a medicine called a monoamine oxidase inhibitor (MAOI) used for depression, or if you have taken a MAOI in the last 14 days.
 MAOIs include isocarboxazid, phenelzine, tranylcypromine and moclobemide.
 Taking a MAOI with methylphenidate may cause a sudden dangerous increase in your blood pressure.